Sri Lanka is one of the most beautifully raw places on earth, so staying at chic boutique properties only adds to an otherwise special experience.

 Upon entering the art deco styled great room of the BV Retreat, any uncomfortable moments during hours of travel melt away: you feel like you are home.
-Pi, the property manager will welcome you over a refreshing pressed juice and ask about everything from dietary needs to booking personalized tours of the surrounding area.
+Pi, the property manager will welcome you over a refreshing cold-pressed juice and ask about everything from dietary needs to booking personalized tours of the surrounding area.
 After this brief introduction, the property is yours to indulge.
 Rooms are beautifully appointed, clean and have free wifi (just in case you need to download a new book on your e-reader).
 Meals are often a surprise, incorporating delicious local ingredients that are either grown on site or sourced daily from local farms and fishermen.
 Perhaps the most stunning aspect of the property is the view of the Knuckles Mountain Range and Victoria Lake.
 In the evenings, Pi switches on sensual music as the sun dips behind the mountains spewing a magnificent warm glow that envelops the property.
 Built in 2002 by Ea Lind and Erik Logstrup, the Tuscan style villa was created with the utmost respect for the surrounding landscape: the garden paths twist past tamarind and palm trees and the infinity pool fuses with the rocky outcrops of the land while butterflies flicker between the bougainvilleas and spider lilies.

 Situated on Sri Lanka’s southern coast, Amanwella rests among a wild and pristine seascape of coconut groves and unspoiled beach.
 The stylish contemporary resort offers 30 suites, each with its own private plunge pool and terrace.
 The spacious bathrooms include a freestanding soaking tub with sensual bath salts and twin vanities for an added ounce of luxury (chic feature: the bathroom can be separated from the rest of the room with wall-to-wall sliding panels).
 Views of the restless cerulean ocean greet you on the terrace, appropriately adorned with long, plush loungers, perfect for staring at the sea for hours on end.
 The most attractive aspect of the hotel is its clean-lined open architecture.
-Ocean views are abounding from almost every corner of the property including the restaurant, which combines Asian and Mediterranean influences with an emphasis on fresh local seafood.
+Ocean views are abound from almost every corner of the property including the restaurant, which combines Asian and Mediterranean influences with an emphasis on fresh local seafood.
 Try any of the curry dishes and you’ll be thankful for the experience.
-Staff is kind, attentive and helpful; if there is something you need they are happy to find a solution.
-Amanwella is situated close to.
+Staff are kind, attentive and helpful; if there is something you need they are happy to find a solution.
 An early morning or evening stroll along the Wella Wathuara Village paths (a nearby village) that wind through the jungle provides interesting insight into daily village life.
 There’s a strong chance you might encounter some local wildlife including monkeys, birds, mouse deer, monitor lizards, hares and mongooses.

 As you drive through the Galle Fort and arrive at Amangalla, a glorious old-world charm meets you as you enter The Great Hall or ‘Zaal’ as it was known in colonial Dutch times.
 Laughter and cordial chatter echo from guests enjoying stiff cocktails, high tea and small bites as the sound of jazz from the Roaring Twenties plays in the background.
 Due to the age and nature of this historic colonial building, five categories of accommodation are offered.
 Each room is appointed with a four-poster king-size bed, dining table, wardrobe and pettagama chest, all set on the original 300-year-old polished teak or jack wood floors.
 Most pieces of furniture are either original antiques from the original New Oriental Hotel or careful reproductions.
 All rooms have lovely views of either the lush property and 200-year-old gardens, the nearby historic Groote Kerk (Great Church) or views through the ancient Para rubber trees, over the Fort and out to sea.
 Bathrooms feature a freestanding tub, twin vanities and a separate shower and toilet.
 The stylish modern pool is situated at the center of the gardens and is flanked with five private rest pavilions and sun loungers for lazing away the sultry afternoon.
-The Dining Room is beautifully appointed with Period furniture and serves breakfast, lunch and dinner, and provides a choice of Sri Lankan curries and home-cooked dishes.
+The Dining Room is beautifully appointed with Period furniture and serves breakfast, lunch and dinner, always providing a choice of Sri Lankan curries and homestyle-cooked dishes.

 Galle Fort (Amangalla is situated within the walls of the fort).